Former FBI profiler Gregg O. McCrary creates a criminal profile of the killer of Elizabeth Short, Hollywood's great unsolved murder case.

 In one of the earliest examples of profiling, a Manhattan criminal psychiatrist named Dr. James Brussel examined the bombers letters and other forensic material and came up with an astonishing Sherlock Holmes-like description of the criminal which led police to the capture of George Metesky.

-Profiler and star of I, Detective, explodes 10 myths about serial killers.
+Profiler and star of I, Detective, explores and explodes 10 myths about serial killers.

 Does it keep sex offenders locked up?

 Former FBI profiler Gregg McCrary analyzes the behavior, personality, and motives of the notorious Zodiac serial killer who has remained unidentified for decades.
 The man who called himself the Zodiac was organized, intelligent and meticulous.
 He constantly changed his method of operating and openly admitted that murder was sport for him.
 Clearly, the killer wanted credit for them.